-Setup- provides a group of pages to perform various system setup functions, including selection of position format, units of measure, setting various alarms, and backlighting.
-Each available page is denoted by a 'file tab' that identifies the function of that page.
+Setup- provides a group of pages to perform various system setup functions, including selection of position format, units of measure, setting various alarms, configuring the display orientation and backlighting.
+Each available page is denoted by a 'file tab' which identifies the function of that page.